wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

     object, which also lives in the `django.http` module.
 Convention dictates that this is named `request`, but you can rename this to whatever you want if you so desire.
 -   Each view must return a `HttpResponse` object.
-A simple HttpResponse object takes a string parameter representing the content of the page we wish to send to the client requesting the view.
+A simple `HttpResponse` object takes a string parameter representing the content of the page we wish to send to the client requesting the view.

 With the view created, you're only part of the way to allowing a user to access it.
-For a user to see your view, you must map a [Uniform Resources Locator (URL)](http://en.wikipedia.org/wiki/Uniform_resource_locator) to the view.
+For a user to see your view, you must map a [Uniform Resource Locator (URL)](http://en.wikipedia.org/wiki/Uniform_resource_locator) to the view.

-To create an initial mapping, open `urls.py` located in your project directory, and add the following lines of code to the `urlpatterns`:
+To create an initial mapping, open `urls.py` located in your project directory and add the following lines of code to the `urlpatterns`:

 {lang="python", linenos=off}